lampepfl/progfun-wiki/ScalaStyleGuide.md

 If you're just using a `var` to store a local immutable result, you can use a `val` instead.

+## Eliminate Redundant `If` Expressions

+Instead of:

+    if (cond) true else false

+prefer:

+    cond

+and instead of:

+    if (cond) false else true

+prefer:

+    !cond

 ## Other styling issues?

 Please post to the forum using the `style` or `styleCheck`tags and we